Darxo/Hardened/README.md

 - The Retinue-Slot Event will now trigger shortly after you unlock a new slot and will no longer replace a regular event
 - Settlements now display a tooltip showing how many days ago you last visited that location
 - The Tavern now displays to you how many rumors you received so far
+- Add new setting for displaying forbidden destination ports (even when they are hostile to you or the origin port)
+- Dismissing a freshly hired recruit (0 days with the company) will skip the confirmation dialog
 - Distance text in rumors and contracts now display the tile distance range in brackets
+- Display the current XP Multiplier of the viewed character when hovering over the Experience bar
 - World Parties with champions will display an orange skull on top of their socket
 - Peasants and Caravans on the world map display a banner
 - Brothers that "die" outside of combat (e.g. Events) will now always transfer their equipment into your stash
+- Add Concept and Tooltip for Day-Night Cycle
 - Slightly Lower the volume of the annoying kid sfx in towns

 ### Misc